igem-waterloo/wiki2019/Markdown/Experiments.md

 6. Add 3 seeds per pot.
 Add one seed to each hole, and wait for 5 days.
 Place in the incubator.

-7. Place pots on a tray, and then in the incubator.

 ## Care for Plants and Bacterial Treatment
 * (optional) after shoots show, flood with bacterial inoculum.
 * Remove any underdeveloped shoots, always leaving one growing plant in the pots.